 The Community Academic Center (CAC) coordinates and provides cradle-to-career educational support programming for youth and families on Buffalo’s West Side.
 Programming is developed and designed in collaboration with campus and community partners.
 Activities and offerings range from outside of school time enrichment to instruction for newcomer refugee youth and parents.
 The CAC is jointly operated by the Center for Excellence in Rural and Urban Education and the Volunteer and Service-Learning Center and is located at 214 Grant Street.

 The Global Book Hour (GBH) provides weekly book-hour sessions that integrate geography, music, visual arts, and healthy eating.
 Teacher candidates facilitate the program with read-alouds and reading strategies and activities for families.
-GBH is part of the Global Book Project, which promotes family literacy and global understanding for students and community members.
+GBH is part of the School of Education's Global Literacy initiative, which promotes family literacy and global understanding for students and community members.

 The School of Education is committed to developing and supporting global opportunities - local, national, and international - to provide teacher candidates with experiences that prepare them to thrive as globally-minded educators who meet the needs of today's children and classrooms.
 Current international collaborations have been developed in Chile, China, the Dominican Republic, England, Germany, Honduras, Italy, Rwanda, and Zambia.